syncfusion-content/uwp-docs/uwp/Licensing/licensing-faq/how-to-upgrade-from-trial-version-after-purchasing-a-license.md

 documentation: ug
 ---

-# How to upgrade from Trial version of Syncfusion® Essential Studio in UWP application
+# How to upgrade from Trial version in UWP application

 To upgrade from trial version, there are two possible solutions.